kimani3/kimani3/README.md

 ## Hi there, I'm Kimani👋
-- 🔭 I’m currently working on an Agricultural application
+- 🔭 I’m currently working on a Django Project
 - 🌱 I’m currently learning  Dart and Flutter
 - 👯 I’m looking to collaborate on Machine Learning
 - 💬 Ask me about the moon and its cycles.